• Skip to primary navigation

 With a combination of sourdough bread, two cheeses and topped with honey and fresh thyme, this will soon become one of your favourites too.

 Let’s face it: any cheese can be used to make a fantastic grilled cheese sandwich!
 I’ve tried everything from parmesan, goat cheese, mozzarella, swiss and brie.
-However, the combination of gruyere and cheddar cheese creates a perfectly gooey, melty, drool-worthy, melted cheese combo that just can’t be beat.
+However, the combination of gruyere and cheddar cheese creates a perfectly gooey, melty, drool-worthy, melted cheese filling that just can’t be beat.
 Trust me – you’ve got to add these two kinds of cheese to your next shopping list!

 Cheddar and Gruyere Grilled Cheese Sandwich | cookinginmygenes.com